fbef0102/L4D1_2-Plugins/lockdown_system-l4d2/readme.md

         // If 1, prevent AI survivor from opening and closing the door. lockdown_system-l4d2_spam_bot_disable "1"

-        // 0=Off.
-1=Display a message showing who opened or closed the saferoom door. lockdown_system-l4d2_spam_hint "1"
+        // If 1, Display a message showing who opened or closed the saferoom door. lockdown_system-l4d2_spam_hint "1"

         // If 1, Enable Tank Demolition, server will spawn tank after door open